MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_checkcounter.md

 #### - pUnits [out]

 A pointer that the driver returns a NULL-terminated string to that contains the name of the units that the counter identifier measures.

-#### - pDescription [out]

-A pointer that the driver returns a NULL-terminated string to that contains the description of what the counter identifier measures.

 ## -returns